Have you ever heard of serviced apartments?

 Size

-The smallest size available for serviced apartments in Bangkok is normally a 35-square-meter studio.
+The smallest size available for a Bangkok serviced apartment is normally a 35-square-meter studio.

 The bigger the size, the higher the rates and the better the facilities, services, and amenities.